Offline Device Protection Guide

 - Risk: Hardware modification, keylogger installation

-- Defense: Secure physical storage, tamper detection
+- defence: Secure physical storage, tamper detection

 - Mitigation: Use passphrase protection, multiple devices